NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - A8A ends three frames sooner when the animation ends and is hittable after he gets off the opponent
 - RA has guard frames when Jirobo is in the air and can be thrown, hits twice; high crush on landing
 - Throw damage reduced from 22 to 20
-- 2Y throw added
+- 2Y added
-- Air Throw added
+- JY added
 - 5X has two less frames super freeze
 - 2X made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
 - ARKnJ intangibility removed